Gaganyaan: Integrated Air Drop Test

-On 24 August 2025, ISRO announced the first successful Integrated Air Drop Test (IADT-01), which aimed to demonstrate the end to end parachute based deceleration system for upcoming Gaganyaan missions.
+Integrated Air Drop Tests (IADT) are aimed to demonstrate the end-to-end parachute based deceleration system for Gaganyaan missions with sea-based recovery.
 It consisted of four types of parachutes viz.
 Apex Cover Separation (ACS) (Ø 2.5 m - 2 nos), Drogue (Ø5.8 m - 2nos), Pilot (Ø3.4 m - 3 nos.) and Main parachutes (Ø 25 m - 3nos.).
-This test was a joint effort of ISRO, Indian Air Force, DRDO, Indian Navy and Indian Coast Guard.
+These tests would be conducted with joint efforts of ISRO, Indian Air Force, DRDO, Indian Navy and Indian Coast Guard.
 The IADT is a specialised trial to ensure the parachute system designed for the Gaganyaan crew module performs reliably in real-world conditions.
+A total of eight IADT tests are planned.

-During the test, a dummy crew capsule weighing around 4.8 tonnes was lifted up through the air before being dropped at an altitude of about 3 km by an IAF Chinook helicopter.
+On 24 August 2025, ISRO announced the first successful Integrated Air Drop Test (IADT-01).
+During the test, a dummy crew capsule weighing around 4.8 t was lifted up through the air before being dropped at an altitude of about 3 km by an IAF Chinook helicopter.
 As it descended through a few kilometres, its main parachutes opened in a specific sequence to decelerate the capsule to a safe splashdown speed.
-Post splashdown, the simulated Crew Module was successfully recovered and ferried back on INS Anvesha to Chennai port.
+Post splashdown, the simulated Crew Module was successfully recovered and ferried back on INS Anvesh to Chennai Port.
+Similar tests at different deployment conditions are planned by ISRO for February 2026.

-Similar tests at different deployment conditions are planned by ISRO in the forthcoming days.
+ISRO conducted the second Integrated Air drop test on 10 April 2026.
+Union minister for Science Jitendra Singh announced its successful completion.
+The Test was conducted from Satish Dhawan space centre from an IAF Chinook.
+The boilerplate module was dropped from the helicopter to evaluate the performance of parachute deployment systems, descent control, and splashdown recovery procedures.
+A slightly heavier version of the prototype crew capsule, mimicking the exacts structure and weight of the capsule to be used in Gaganyaan-01 was used.Ten parachutes of four differing types were deployed i during the descent of the Crew Module Subsequently, the simulated Crew Module was successfully recovered by the Indian Navy.
+The IADT-02 test validated the final parachute-based deceleration systems in the Crew Module.